How Walking Boosts Creativity: A Science-Backed Guide

 But the real magic happens when we look at its impact on mental functions and cognitive performance.

 Research from the Journal of Experimental Psychology shows that walking helps ideas flow freely.
 It’s a simple way to boost your creativity while staying active.
+This is how walking and creativity are connected.

 The best ideas often emerge during a walk.
 Walking significantly increases cerebral blood flow (CBF), flooding the brain with the oxygen and nutrients it needs to perform at its peak.